PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Complete Deployment

-Kubernetes marks a Deployment as _complete_ when it has the following characteristics:
+PlaidCloud marks a Deployment as _complete_ when it has the following characteristics:

 * All of the replicas associated with the Deployment have been updated to the latest version you've specified, meaning any updates you've requested have been completed.